adlnet/xAPI-Spec/xAPI.md

 }
 ```
 <a name="stmtref"/>
-__Statement References__
+###### Statement References
 When an existing statement is included as part of another statement, a statement
-reference should be used.
+reference MUST be used.
 A statement reference is a simple object consisting
 an "objectType" property, which MUST be "StatementRef", and an "id" property,
 which MUST be set to the UUID of a statement which is present on the system.